nf-core/cutandrun/docs/usage.md

 igg,2,IGG_S2_L001_R1.fastq.gz,IGG_S2_L001_R2.fastq.gz
 ```

+There are 4 use-cases for various combinations of experimental and IgG control replicate numbers that are note-worthy:

+One-to-one:

 It is _recommended_ to have an IgG control for normalising your experimental data and this is the default action for the pipeline.
-However, if you run the pipeline without IgG control data you must supply `--igg_control false`
+However, if you run the pipeline without IgG control data you must supply `--igg_control false`.

 ### Multiple runs of the same library